HaluMem: Evaluating Hallucinations in Memory Systems of Agents: Evaluation Framework of HaluMem

 \section{Evaluation Framework of HaluMem}

 For each user, the session-level evaluation procedure of \textit{HaluMem} is defined as follows: (1) Dialogue sessions $D^{1}, D^{2}, \dots, D^{S}$ are sequentially fed, in chronological order, into the memory system $S$.
-(2) If the current session $D^{s}$ contains reference memory points or QA tasks\footnote{The evaluation of QA tasks follows the conventional end-to-end procedure.
-Therefore, in Figure~\ref{fig:HaluMem_EvalF}, we only illustrate the simplified testing process for hallucination evaluation in memory extraction and memory updating.}, the corresponding evaluation process (extraction, updating, or question answering) is triggered immediately after $S$ completes processing that session, and the results are recorded.
+(2) If the current session $D^{s}$ contains reference memory points or QA tasks, the corresponding evaluation process (extraction, updating, or question answering) is triggered immediately after $S$ completes processing that session, and the results are recorded.
 (3) After processing all sessions, the metrics of the three categories of tasks are aggregated to obtain the overall system performance.

 To support this evaluation workflow, the system is required to provide the following three types of API interfaces: (1) \textbf{Add Dialogue API}: inputs dialogues and automatically performs memory extraction; (2) \textbf{Get Dialogue Memory API}: retrieves the memory points extracted by the system from a specified session; (3) \textbf{Retrieve Memory API}: retrieves the user's most relevant memory content based on a given query.